corda/corda/docs/source/running-the-demos.rst

 To run from the command line in Windows:

-1. Run ``gradlew.bat samples:raft-notary-demo:deployNodes``, which will create node directories with configs under ``samples/raft-notary-demo/build/nodes``.
+1. Run ``gradlew samples:raft-notary-demo:deployNodes``, which will create node directories with configs under ``samples\raft-notary-demo\build\nodes``.
-2. Run ``./samples/raft-notary-demo/build/nodes/runnodes.bat``, which will start the nodes in separate terminal windows/tabs Wait until a "Node started up and registered in ..." appears on each of the terminals
+2. Run ``samples\raft-notary-demo\build\nodes\runnodes``, which will start the nodes in separate terminal windows/tabs Wait until a "Node started up and registered in ..." appears on each of the terminals
-3. Run ``gradlew.bat samples:raft-notary-demo:notarise`` to make a call to the "Party" node to initiate notarisation requests In a few seconds you will see a message "Notarised 10 transactions" with a list of transaction ids and the signer public keys
+3. Run ``gradlew samples:raft-notary-demo:notarise`` to make a call to the "Party" node to initiate notarisation requests In a few seconds you will see a message "Notarised 10 transactions" with a list of transaction ids and the signer public keys

 To run from IntelliJ: